I recently took up a position as Lecturer in Philosophy at the University of Glasgow.

-I completed my undergraduate degree in philosophy at Free University Berlin and University of Leuven and my master’s degree, which was also in philosophy, at the Universities of St. Andrews and Stirling.
+Before that I completed my undergraduate degree in philosophy at Free University Berlin and University of Leuven and my master’s degree, which was also in philosophy, at the Universities of St. Andrews and Stirling.
 In 2007 I obtained my Ph.D. for a thesis entitled A Minimalist Approach to Epistemology under the supervision of Duncan Pritchard and Alan Millar from the University of Stirling.
 From 2008 until 2010 I held a position as postdoctoral researcher on the Formal Epistemology Project which was then hosted by KU Leuven.
-Between 2010 and 2013 I worked on an individual postdoctoral research project entitled 'The Value of Knowledge' which was kindly sponsored by the Research Foundation, Flanders (FWO).
+Between 2010 and 2013 I worked on an individual postdoctoral research project entitled 'The Value of Knowledge' which was sponsored by the Research Foundation, Flanders (FWO) and between 2013 and 2017 I held a Research Professorship at KU Leuven.

 My research focuses mainly on epistemology.
 I have worked on a wide range of issues in the field including the analysis of knowledge, justified belief and understanding, epistemic norms and values, closure principles, modal theories of knowledge, virtue epistemology, the semantics of knowledge attributions, the point and purpose of epistemic evaluation, rational disagreement, entitlement, scepticism, norms of assertion and informative speech acts, and Fitch’s paradox.
 While some of my research is thus concerned with core issues in traditional epistemology, crucial parts also touch on various distinct areas in philosophy such as value theory, the philosophy of science, the philosophy of language and logic and the philosophy of mind.